 Tattershall Primary School offers a structured, values-led primary experience with a strong core-subject picture at Key Stage 2 and an enrichment programme that includes music for all and a practical club menu.
 Best suited to families who want clear routines, a village-scale school community, and an extracurricular offer that builds confidence alongside learning.
 The main decision point for Reception families is understanding early years improvement work and how the school is closing the science attainment gap, alongside the reality that demand for places is higher than supply.

-The school is judged Good overall in its most recent inspection, and the 2024 Key Stage 2 combined reading, writing and maths outcome sits above the England average.
-The detail matters though, early years is the area highlighted for improvement, and science outcomes are well below the England benchmark, so it is worth asking about current improvement priorities.
+The school is judged Good overall in its most recent inspection, and the latest Key Stage 2 combined reading, writing and maths figure is 70%.
+The detail matters though: early years is the area highlighted for improvement, and it is still worth asking about current curriculum priorities.

 Admissions are coordinated by Lincolnshire County Council and allocation follows the published criteria for the authority.
 The school does not publish a simple catchment map on the pages reviewed, so families should use the local authority policy and confirm how distance and priority rules apply to their address.

 Applications go through Lincolnshire’s coordinated admissions process, not directly to the school.
-For the 2026 intake, the published window opened in mid November 2025 and the national closing date was mid January 2026, with a Lincolnshire late deadline in mid February 2026.
+Check the council’s current timetable for the published application window, national closing date and any late-application deadline.

 After-school clubs are listed termly and run beyond the standard 3.20pm finish time on certain days.
 Breakfast club and full wraparound care details are not clearly set out in the pages reviewed, so families should confirm current availability, booking, and costs directly with the school.

-In 2024, around seven in ten pupils met the expected standard in reading, writing and maths combined, and the higher standard figure is above the England benchmark.
-Maths and reading test averages are above the scaled-score threshold.
-Science is the outlier, with results well below the England average, making it a sensible topic to raise at an open event.
+In the latest dataset, around seven in ten pupils met the expected standard in reading, writing and maths combined, and 10% reached the higher standard.
+Reading, maths and GPS test averages are all 106, above the scaled-score threshold.
+Science is less of an outlier than before, at 80% expected standard, but remains a sensible topic to raise at an open event.

 Get in touch with the school directly